OLIVER P. PEARSON AWARD

 This award honors Oliver P. Pearson's remarkable 6 decades of work in Latin America and his steadfast support for Latin American mammalogists of all ages and degrees of professional development.
 The award offers financial support to young professional mammalogists who hold academic or curatorial positions in Latin America, to help them establish or consolidate their research programs.
 A single award in the sum of $5,000 will be given each year.
 Up to an additional $2,000 is offered for the recipient to attend the mammal meetings of the year following the award.
 The funds may be used to carry out fieldwork, purchase supplies or specialized equipment, attend scientific meetings, visit collections or other academic institutions, and other research-related activities.

 Acceptable formats for application materials include pdf (preferred) and Word (doc and rtf files).
 Letters scanned in jpeg format are also acceptable.
+Detailed instructions can be downloaded from the ASM website ( www.mammalsociety.org/committees/index.asp).
 Applications should include the following 4 elements: 1) A 1-page statement that describes a) the nature and responsibilities of his or her academic position, b) professional interests and goals for the next few years, and c) detailed justification documenting how and why the award would benefit the applicant's research program; 2) a curriculum vitae; 3) a copy of 1 published or accepted research paper; 4) 2 letters of recommendation from established professionals familiar with the applicant, based either in Latin America or abroad.

-To be considered, all application materials must be sent electronically to Dr. Joseph A. Cook (email@example.com) by APRIL 15.
+To be considered, all application materials must be sent electronically to Dr. Kristina A. Ernest (email@example.com; phone 509-963-2805) by APRIL 15.
 Recipients will be announced at the annual banquet of the American Society of Mammalogists, but awardees need not be present to receive the award.

 ONLINE ACCESS FOR JOURNAL OF MAMMALOGY AND MAMMALIAN SPECIES